Mary Tracy Earle: Career

-Beginning in 1885, Earle lived in the south, where she began to write, at first not with any purpose, but simply in accordance to the inspiration.
+Beginning in 1885, Earle lived in the Southern United States, where she began to write, at first not with any purpose, but simply in accordance to the inspiration.
 As she grew older, her predilection for literary pursuits became more pronounced, and in 1898, when she removed to New York City, it was with the intention of devoting herself seriously to a writing career.
 She continued writing through 1904.
 From 1904 to 1907, she served as a Librarian and Editorial Assistant, Estación Central Agronómica de Cuba.
 In 1907, she returned to writing.

 On July 1, 1906, in Santiago de las Vegas, Cuba, she married William Titus Horne (1876-1944), Professor of Plant Pathology in the University of California, Berkeley.

 From 1887, Earle contributed short stories and occasional essays in The Outlook, The Atlantic Monthly, The Century, Everybody's, Harper's Weekly, McClure's, Scribner's, as well as other magazines and papers.
 She was also the author of: The Wonderful Wheel (Century Company, 1896); The Man Who Worked for Collister (Copeland & Day, Boston, 1898); Through Old Rose Glasses (Houghton, Mifflin & Co., Boston, 1900); and The Flag on the Hilltop (Houghton, Mifflin & Co., Boston, 1902).
 Most of her stories were of the South, where she had spent much of her time, but some are of Southern Illinois.